EXP-00/IBSchool_notes/Bounties.md

 - [ ] decide a song to play

 ## Portfolio
-6. [ ] port to figma
-7. [ ] process of making: art, music, code. (notable) what makes this special? what does this game have that flappy bird does not?
+7. [x] process of making: art, music, code. (notable) what makes this special? what does this game have that flappy bird does not?
-8. [ ] video
+8. [x] video

 ## Code
 - [ ] add sound to emerald pillar spawn